tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 cipher_suite:
-: The single cipher suite selected by the server from the ClientHello.cipher_suites vector.
+: The single cipher suite selected by the server from the ClientHello.cipher_suites list.
 A client which receives a cipher suite that was not offered MUST abort the handshake with an "illegal_parameter" alert.